This page is designed to answer the following questions:

 - 2.3 Using factual data, recommendations, suggestions and ideas in a logical and purposeful manner to inform decision making (Level 5 Diploma in Leadership and Management for Adult Care, Decision Making in Adult Care)

 NOTE: This page has been quality assured for 2023 as per our Quality Assurance policy.

 For this assessment criterion, you will evaluate how you use and analyse data from a wide range of sources to inform the management decision-making process.

 Data may be both qualitative and quantitative and will not only inform decision-making but also provide justification for any decisions that are made.
-A selection of data sources that you may use are included below.
+A selection of data sources that you may use is included below.

 On this page

 Using digital technology to research data and information relevant to your adult care service